camunda/camunda-docs-manual/content/user-guide/security.md

 For users that are managed within the engine (i.e. not LDAP-managed users) it is possible to specify a password policy to ensure that all user passwords meet a certain security standard.
 While choosing a strong password policy will make the users choose better passwords it can annoy them if the policy is too strict.
 Since version 7.11 a [default policy]({{< ref "/user-guide/process-engine/password-policy.md#default-password-policy" >}}) is available that requires passwords to follow only a few rules.
 However, a much higher level of security can be achieved by using a more sophisticated password policy. (e.g. by [password topology blacklisting] (https://blog.korelogic.com/blog/2014/04/04/pathwell_topologies), also see [OWASP guide] (https://github.com/OWASP/CheatSheetSeries/blob/7d94e9a29174b8fd76235ca60f47245d1f34df1e/cheatsheets/Authentication_Cheat_Sheet.md#password-complexity) on password complexity)

 If you consider adding your own password policy you can find more information about how password policies in the engine work in our [Password Policy user guide]({{< ref "/user-guide/process-engine/password-policy.md" >}}).

-## Script Execution

-Camunda allows users to deploy scripts to be used by BPMN processes or DMN decision tables.
-This is a very flexible and powerful feature and facilitates changing business logic fast since generally scripts can be deployed at runtime without restarting the server.
-However, script languages such as Groovy or Javascript are executed directly inside the same JVM which also hosts Camunda itself.
-It is not easily feasible to sandbox the execution of such scripts effectively which is why deployment of such scripts should only be allowed to trusted users.
-To achieve this:

-* Control who can deploy scripts through the appropriate CREATE [authorizations]({{< ref "/user-guide/process-engine/authorization-service.md#resources" >}}) on the DEPLOYMENT resource.
-* Consider disabling execution of scripts all together if the feature is not needed.
-See also: [Custom Code & Security ]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}})

 ## Forms